 We mainly see this on major thoroughfares, such as 1-20, I-95, and I-85, and city roadways, such as Broad River Road, Two Notch Road, Huger Street, and Killian Road.
 These areas are frequently congested and occupied by fast-moving vehicles and drivers who are often distracted, impaired, or aggressive.

-If the careless actions of another driver left you with significant injuries, turn to South Carolina’s personal injury claims process.
+If the careless actions of another driver left you with significant injuries, turn to South Carolina's personal injury claims process.
 You have the right to seek compensation for the costs and impacts you experienced due to your accident.
-A Columbia car accident lawyer from Morris Law, LLC can explain this process and how we can help you recover compensation.
+A Columbia car accident lawyer from Morris Law Accident Injury Lawyers can explain this process and how we can help you recover compensation.

-Why Choose Morris Law With Your Car Accident Claim?
+Why Choose Morris Law Accident Injury Lawyers With Your Car Accident Claim?

-At Morris Law, we believe that our success comes from our client’s success.
+At Morris Law Accident Injury Lawyers, we believe that our success comes from our client's success.
 We have built a team of legal professionals with a shared mission of providing our clients with the best possible customer service and representation.
 While most clients will likely receive compensation through a negotiated settlement, we are prepared to fight for the best possible outcome, even if that means going to court.

-We are proud of the case results in we garnered for our clients throughout South Carolina, including:
+We are proud of the case results we garnered for our clients throughout South Carolina, including:

-- A $675,000 settlement for a client recommended back surgery after being injured in an accident caused by a negligent driver.
+• A $675,000 settlement for a client recommended back surgery after being injured in an automobile accident caused by a negligent driver.

-The legal team at Morris Law, LLC doesn’t believe in offering empty promises.
+The legal team at Morris Law Accident Injury Lawyers doesn't believe in offering empty promises.
 From your initial case evaluation to the conclusion of your case through either a negotiated settlement or a court award, keeping you in the loop and providing the information you need to make decisions about your case is a crucial part of the process.
 We provide the resources necessary to get you the results you need.

-The experienced car accident lawyers at Morris Law understand the importance of having access to your lawyer.
+The experienced car accident lawyers at Morris Law Accident Injury Lawyers understand the importance of having access to your lawyer.
 Having a local lawyer means having the ability to meet with them at a location that is convenient for them.
 We are pleased to offer our services in Columbia, providing local assistance and representation to car accident victims.
-Contact us today to learn more about our firm and to receive a free case evaluation in Columbia.
+Contact us today to learn more about our firm and to receive a free case evaluation with our lawyers in Columbia, SC.

 How Much Is a Columbia Car Accident Case Worth?

-With more than 10,000 collisions in a year, the Columbia area has one of the highest accident rates in the state, and neighboring Lexington County also sees its share of motor vehicle accidents, with more than 6,700 accidents a year, according to the South Carolina Department of Public Safety (SCDPS).
+With more than 10,000 collisions in a year, the Columbia area has one of the highest accident rates in the state, and neighboring Lexington County also sees more than 6,700 car accidents a year, according to the South Carolina Department of Public Safety (SCDPS).

 When a driver's recklessness or carelessness—commonly called negligence—causes an accident in which others sustain physical injury and/or property damage, the injured party can file a claim against the at-fault driver's auto liability insurance policy.